-The theory implemented by the Texas Public Utilities Commission assumes that skyrocketing prices during system emergencies will create incentives to correct shortages and blackouts.
+The economic theory implemented by the Texas Public Utilities Commission assumes that skyrocketing prices during system emergencies will create incentives to correct shortages and blackouts.
 All evidence is that this does not work.
+In fact, thinking about it, wouldn't you come to the conclusion that sky-high pricing during shortage conditions would actually disincentivize a stable, well-supplied system?

+4 https://legiscan.com/TX/bill/SB1133/2011

 Regulatory requirements for safety are almost universal in our economy.
 These apply to road, sea, and air transport, manufacturing, environmental protection, and worker safety.

-&lt;sup>4 https://legiscan.com/TX/bill/SB1133/2011

-Elsewhere in the U.S., electric systems that do not protect the public, or consistently fail, would lead to sanctions.
+Elsewhere in the U.S. and the remainder of North America, electric systems that do not protect the public, or consistently fail, would be subjected to sanctions.
 In Texas, regulators have called for even higher penalties to be borne by consumers.